sodalitegames/aberrations-website/content/rules/player-rules.md

 ##### Stat Score

 Your Stat Score refers to how many points you have in a specific Stat.
-You have a maximum Stat Score of 10 for each Stat, however, your equipped belongings and/or Augmentations can additionally modify your Stat Score up to 5 points in either direction.
-This makes your true maximum Stat Score 15 points.
+You have a maximum Stat Score of 15 for each Stat, however, your equipped wearables can additionally modify your Stat Score up to 5 points in either direction.
+This makes your true maximum Stat Score 20 points.

 We refer to these two types of Stat Points as Natural Stats and Modified Stats.
-Your starting Natural Stat points are determined by your chosen Species.
-Your Modified Stat points, as stated, are determined by your equipped belongings and Augmentations.
+Your starting Natural Stat points are determined by your chosen Species and can be leveled up as you play.
+Your Modified Stat points are determined by your equipped wearables.

 ##### Experience

-When more than half of your Stat Test roll is made up of successes, you gain one Experience in the associated Stat you rolled for.
+When **at least** half of your Stat Test roll is made up of successes, you gain one Experience in the associated Stat you rolled for.
 You gain one Experience even if you did not roll well enough to perform your attempted action.

-Experience is represented by the bubbles underneath your Stat on the Character Sheet.
+##### Advantage Pool

+Your Advantage Pool is your collection of Advantage Points.
+Advantage Points are earned by having extra Experience when upgrading a stat.
+You can use any number of Advantage Points at any time to give yourself advantage on a roll (one advantage point equals one advantage given).

 ##### Upgrading Stats

 When you get the chance to slumber (see [Resting](#resting)), look at your Experience.
-If your Experience is equal to or greater than your Stat Score in the associated Stat, then reset your Experience to 0 and increase the associated Stat Score by 1.
-When you level up a Stat, you also gain one Upgrade Point (see [Upgrade Points](#upgrade-points)).
+If your Experience is equal to or greater than your Stat Score in the associated Stat, you are able to upgrade your stat.

+To upgrade your stat, do the following:

+1. Determine your Advantage Points and add them to your Advantage Pool.
+This is the difference between your experience and your stat score.
+Example: Your Stat Score is an 8 in Fortitude, and have 10 Experience in Fortitude; This means you have 2 Advantage Points (10 - 8 = 2).
+2. Reset your Experience to 0.
+3. Increase the associated Stat Score by 1.
+4. Gain one Upgrade Point (see Upgrade points).

-> _When leveling up your Stats, your Stat Score is both your Natural and Modified Stat Scores together.
-If you need to take off your helmet to get that level up, then be our guest._
+> *When leveling up your Stats, your Stat Score is both your Natural and Modified Stat Scores together.
+If you need to take off your helmet to get that level up, then be our guest.*

 ##### Temporary Modifiers